nuxt/image/docs/content/en/nuxt-image.md

 ## `sets`

 The `sets` attribute specifies the URL of the image to use in different situations.
 With `sets`, the browser does the work of figuring out which image is best to load and render.
 In `nuxt-image` you can simply provide various sizes and width breakpoints to generate `srcset`.
-Resized images are automatically create from image `src`.
+Resized images are automatically created from the image `src`.

 A set is consists of `width` and `breakpoint` or `media`:
 - `width`: Width of generated image for this set